Guangyu-Yang/JULiP/README.md

 https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/ClusterSetup.html

 ### <a name="inputoutput"></a> Input/Output
-The primary input to JULiP is a set of RNA-seq alignment files, each in BAM format and sorted by chromosome and position, for instance as produced with the program Tophat2 (http://tophat.cbcb.umd.edu).
+The primary input to JULiP is a set of RNA-seq alignment files, each in BAM format and sorted by chromosome and position, for instance as produced with the program [Tophat2](http://tophat.cbcb.umd.edu).

 Given a collection of input alignment file {x}.bam files, JULiP generates three types of intermediate data files in each of the directories hosting the BAM files, namely: {x}.region ('gene' regions), {x}.splice (candidate introns) and {x}.intron (selected introns).
-Additionally, it generates the files gene.txt, containing all the detected gene regions, and three list files, containing the paths to the .region, .splice and .intron files for all input data sets, in the working directory.
+Additionally, it generates the file gene.txt, containing all the detected gene regions, and three list files, containing the paths to the .region, .splice and .intron files for each input data set, in the working directory.

 - The format of the x.region file is:
 chrom_id position #_of_reads_on_the_position